yhagio/tutorialedge.net/content/golang/go-multi-stage-docker-tutorial.md

 go-simple               latest              761b9dd5f9a4        4 seconds ago       793MB
 ```

-Awesome, we have our `go-simple` docker image up and ready to use.
-You should hopefully notice that
+You should hopefully notice that last column states that the size of this image
-last column states that the size of this image is 793MBs in size.
-This is absolutely massive
+is 793MBs in size.
+This is absolutely massive for something that builds and runs
-for something that builds and runs a very simple Go application.
+a very simple Go application.

 Within this image will be all the packages and dependencies that are needed to both compile and run
 our Go applications.
 With multi-stage dockerfiles, we can actually reduce the size of these images